-Before the Civil Rights Act of 1964 was passed an employer could reject a job applicant because of their race, religion, sex or national origin.
-An employer could turn down an employee for a promotion, decide not to give them a particular assignment or in some other way discriminate against that person because they were black or white, Jewish, Muslim or Christian, a man or a woman or Italian, German or Swedish.
+Before Title VII of The Civil Rights Act of 1964 was signed into law, an employer could reject a job applicant because of their race, religion, sex or national origin.
+An employer could turn down an employee for a promotion, decide not to give them a particular assignment or in some other way discriminate against that person because they were Black or white, Jewish, Muslim or Christian, a man or a woman or Italian, German or Swedish.
 And it would all be legal.

 What is Title VII of the Civil Rights Act of 1964